'No signs of life' on New Zealand volcano island after disaster 'waiting to happen'

-WHAKATANE, New Zealand (Reuters) - New Zealand said on Tuesday that eight people were missing, presumed dead, a day after a volcano unexpectedly erupted off the coast of New Zealand’s North Island, killing at least five people and injuring more than 30.
+WHAKATANE, New Zealand (Reuters) - New Zealand said on Tuesday that eight people were missing and presumed dead a day after a volcano erupted off the coast of New Zealand’s North Island, with at least five people confirmed dead and more than 30 injured.

-Prime Minister Jacinda Ardern told reporters in Whakatane, a town near the volcanic White Island tourist attraction, that aerial reconnaissance flights had shown no signs of life.
+Prime Minister Jacinda Ardern told reporters that aerial reconnaissance flights did not show any signs of life on the volcanic White Island after the eruption that spewed a plume of ash thousands of feet (m) into the air.

+“To those who have lost or are missing family and friends, we share in your unfathomable grief in this moment at time and in your sorrow,” she said at a news conference in Whakatane, a town near the tourist attraction.

-“It’s now clear that there were two groups on the island - those who were able to be evacuated and those who were close to the eruption,” Ardern told reporters.
+“It’s now clear that there were two groups on the island - those who were able to be evacuated and those who were close to the eruption,” she said.

-New Zealanders and tourists from Australia, the United States, Britain, China and Malaysia were among the missing and injured, she said, adding that there were two explosions in quick succession.
-No further details were given.

-“To those who have lost or are missing family and friends, we share in your unfathomable grief in this moment at time and in your sorrow,” Ardern said.
+Many of the injured were in critical condition, most from burns, Ardern said.
+Police said they did not expect to find any more survivors.

 Waikato Police Superintendent Bruce Bird said 47 people visited the island on Monday - five were confirmed to have been killed and eight were missing.
 Some 31 were in hospital and three had been discharged.

-Police said they did not expect to find any more survivors from the eruption, which spewed a plume of ash thousands of feet into the air.
-Many of the injured were in critical condition, most from burns, Ardern said.
+‘Whakaari’, as it is known in the Maori language, is New Zealand’s most-active cone volcano, built up by continuous volcanic activity over the past 150,000 years, according to New Zealand science agency GeoNet.

-“White Island has been a disaster waiting to happen for many years,” said Ray Cas, a professor emeritus at Monash University, in comments published by the Australian Science Media Centre.
+Ray Cas, a professor emeritus at Monash University, said the island “has been a disaster waiting to happen for many years”.

-“Having visited it twice, I have always felt that it was too dangerous to allow the daily tour groups that visit the uninhabited island volcano by boat and helicopter.”
+“Having visited it twice, I have always felt that it was too dangerous to allow the daily tour groups that visit the uninhabited island volcano by boat and helicopter,” Cas said in comments published by the Australian Science Media Centre.

-Bird said rescue services were working to return to the island and were relying on advice from scientific and technical experts meeting in Wellington on Monday.

-“We will only go to the island if it is safe for our people,” said Bird.

-Many day tours visit the island regularly.
+The volcano’s last fatal eruption was in 1914, when it killed 12 sulfur miners.
+There was a short-lived eruption in April 2016.

+GeoNet raised the alert level for the White Island volcano in November because of an increase in volcanic activity.

+The daily tours bring more than 10,000 visitors to the volcano every year.
 One from a 16-deck cruise liner, Ovation of the Seas, was there at the time.

-Ardern said helicopters made a deliberate decision to fly to the island to rescue survivors immediately after the eruption.

-“I want to acknowledge the courageous decision made by first responders and those pilots who in the immediate rescue effort made an incredibly brave decision under extraordinarily dangerous circumstances in an attempt to get people out,” she Ardern.
+Graphic: Volcanic Eruption in New Zealand - tmsnrt.rs/38iBpyN

 Janet Urey, 61, a nurse from Richmond, Virginia, said her son Matthew, 36, was injured in the eruption while on honeymoon.

 “The phone rang at midnight.
 Then I heard a voicemail come on.
 It was my son.
-He said, Mom...this is not a joke.
+He said, ‘Mom ... this is not a joke.
 A volcano erupted while we were on the island.
-We’re at the hospital with severe burns.”
+We’re at the hospital with severe burns.’”

 She has been frustrated by the lack of information from the cruise ship he was on and from authorities.